jdh2021/ibd-dog-solo/README.md

 1. Click the paw icon under the header or the home icon in the footer to access the Home page.
 2. This page displays the dog's name, birthday, current food, and active medications.
 3. To make edits to the dog's name, birthday, food, or image, click `EDIT`.
 Update the fields with any changes.
-Click `SAVE` to preserve your changes or `CANCEL` to discard.
+Click `SAVE` to preserve the changes or `CANCEL` to discard.

 #### Check-In